-It’s not just us though!
+It’s not just us, though!
 The Oberoi New Delhi has long been loved by visitors and locals alike since its conception in 1965, by the late Mohan Singh Oberoi.
-Throughout this time, the Oberoi has been raising the bar for luxury hotels in Delhi, in India, and arguably the world (the Oberoi hotels were collectively voted as the Best Hotel Group in the World by readers of Travel+Leisure magazine in both 2015 and 2016).
-The Oberoi New Delhi was the capital’s first privately owned luxury hotel, its first to employee female staff, and its first to offer 24-hour room service.
-Following an extensive two-year, $100 million renovation and having reopened its doors in January 2018, the Oberoi New Delhi continues to stride ahead with a number of innovative concepts, such as state-of-the-art ‘Clean Air’ technology, ensuring guests are treated to the purest of air, on par with global standards.
-Further, all rooms are equipped with Oberoi E’nhance – an iPad wherein you can control lighting, check your bill, or order room service.
+Throughout this time, the Oberoi raised the bar for luxury hotels in Delhi, in India, and arguably the world (the Oberoi hotels were collectively voted as the “Best Hotel Group in the World” by readers of Travel+Leisure magazine in both 2015 and 2016).
+The Oberoi New Delhi was the capital’s first privately owned luxury hotel, its first to employ female staff, and its first to offer 24-hour room service.
+Following an extensive two-year, $100 million renovation and reopening its doors in January 2018, The Oberoi New Delhi continues to stride ahead with several innovative concepts.
+Such as state-of-the-art ‘Clean Air’ technology, ensuring guests are treated to the purest of air, on par with global standards.
+Further, all rooms are equipped with Oberoi E’nhance – an iPad from which you can control lighting, check your bill, or order room service.

 The recent revamp has seen The Oberoi New Delhi reduce their number of rooms and suites from 283 to 220, resulting in incredibly spacious lodgings which are rare when compared with the box-sized rooms of many hotels in the capital.
-Of their 220 rooms, these are divided into eight categories, starting with the Deluxe Room, the Luxury Room, the Premier Room, the Premier Plus Room, the Oberoi Suite, the Deluxe Suite, the Luxury Suite, and – finally – the jewel in The Oberoi New Delhi’s crown – the Kohinoor Suite.
+Of their 220 rooms, these are divided into eight categories, starting with the Deluxe Room, then the Luxury Room, the Premier Room, the Premier Plus Room, the Oberoi Suite, the Deluxe Suite, the Luxury Suite, and – finally – the jewel in The Oberoi New Delhi’s crown – the Kohinoor Suite.